0xthem7/Quotes/Quotes.md

 - "Life is like riding a bicycle".
 To keep your balance, you must keep moving." -Albert Einstein
 - "All that glitters is not gold." -William Shakespeare
 - "If you build it, they will come." -Joe Jackson
-- "Actions are always louder than the voice"-Nooneknows
+- "Actions are always louder than the voice" -Nooneknows